Engineering Tunable Kagome Moir\'e Superlattices in Twisted Transition Metal Dichalcogenides: Kagome Moiré superlattices

-The fourth band is almost completely localized on the A layer.
-This band can be shifted in energy by tuning the vertical displacement field $D$.
-In particular, to isolate the kagome bands, one can apply a displacement field to push the A layer band away (see Fig.~\ref{Fig3}(a)).
-Alternatively, raising the A layer band to interact with the kagome bands can modulate the topology of the kagome bands, as illustrated in Fig.~\ref{Fig3}(c).
+The fourth band is almost completely localized on layer A. This band can be shifted in energy by tuning the vertical displacement field $D$.
+In particular, to isolate the kagome bands, one can apply a displacement field to push the layer A band away (see Fig.~\ref{Fig3}(a)).
+Alternatively, raising the layer A band to interact with the kagome bands can modulate the topology of the kagome bands, as illustrated in Fig.~\ref{Fig3}(c).
 This additional degree of freedom adds further complexity and tunability to the model.

+The Chern numbers shown in Fig.~\ref{Fig3} reveal a non-trivial $D$-dependence.
+At $D = -10$~meV the layer-A orbital is energetically separated from the kagome manifold and the top three bands carry Chern numbers $(0, -1, +1)$ from top to bottom, consistent with a breathing-kagome model with complex NN hoppings whose phases generate a kagome analog of the Haldane mass.
+As $D$ is increased, the layer-A band is pushed upward and eventually hybridizes with the topmost kagome band near the $\gamma$ point.
+This hybridization inverts the band character and redistributes Chern numbers among the bands; at $D = +14$~meV Fig.~\ref{Fig3}(c) the top four bands carry $(1, -2, 2, -1)$.
+The displacement field thus acts as a clean experimental knob for driving topological transitions within the kagome manifold by exchanging Berry curvature with the layer-A ancilla orbital, a feature absent in other kagome moiré platforms including the graphene-based kagome moir\'e proposals of Refs.~\onlinecite{Scheer2022,Scheer2023}.